 We are a specialist inpatient post-acute rehabilitation setting for people in Somerset with brain injury.
 The injury can be traumatic, for example from a fall or a road accident, or non-traumatic, such as anoxic brain injury, subarachnoid haemorrhage, infections such as encephalitis, following surgical removal of tumour, or as a result of other neurological conditions including Guillain-Barre syndrome or multiple sclerosis.
 In some cases we can also care for patients with spinal injuries.
 Our patients are medically stable and in the early stages of their recovery.

-We believe that interdisciplinary working is essential to care for patients with clinical, physical, cognitive, emotional and psycho-social needs following brain injury.
-We aim to restore, improve and maintain functional ability and encourage you towards safe and independent living in order to maximise your potential.
-We aim to work closely and supportively with you and your family.
+We believe that interdisciplinary working is essential to address the physical, cognitive, emotional, and psychosocial needs of people with neurological conditions.
+We aim to restore, maintain, and improve functional ability and encourage our patients towards safe and independent living in order to optimise their potential.
+We aim to work closely and supportively with both the person and their significant others.

-Patients will be admitted to SNRC when medically stable (unfortunately we cannot accept patients with tracheostomies or naso-gastric feeding tubes or those requiring out of hours chest physiotherapy).
+Patients will be admitted to SNRC when medically stable (unfortunately we cannot accept patients with tracheostomies or naso-gastric feeding tubes or those requiring out-of-hours chest physiotherapy).

 SNRC is able to accept patients with Percutaneous Endoscopic Gastrostomy Tubes (PEG) and those being treated under a Deprivation of Liberty Safeguard order (DOLS).

+SNRC is a level 2b specialist neurorehabilitation service.
 Click here to access BSRM page for specialist neurorehabilitation services guidelines.